joannlap/joannlap.work/README.md

 # Portfolio under construction

-The commits projects my emotions in that moment.
+The commits projects my emotions at that moment.
-I know I can refactor my CSS, Im aware of the amount of unnecessary lines of CSS, but I aint developer.
+Im aware of the amount of unnecessary lines of CSS, but I aint developer.